-This award provides support for early career physicians and scientists who identify as members of underrepresented racial and ethnic groups (with preference for those who are Black or African American), and/or who are researching issues that affect medically underserved individuals with epilepsy or seizures or related aspects of health equity.
+This award provides support for early career physicians and scientists who identify as members of underrepresented racial and ethnic groups (with preference for those who are Black or African American), with a preference for clinical research that addresses issues that affect medically underserved individuals with epilepsy or seizures or related aspects of health equity.
 The applicant should specify how the project addresses the main goals of the award.

 The award provides:

 - $75,000 per year for two years of support (for a total award of $150,000)

 - Two years of complimentary AES membership